Artur Bugaj

-Artur Bugaj (born October 22, 1970) is a Polish football player who currently plays for Darzbór Szczecinek of the Polish fourth league.
+Artur Bugaj (born 22 October 1970) is a Polish former professional football player who played as a forward.

 He initially was on the books at Wisła Kraków, but did not play a game there.
 He played in the second league for Cracovia in 1989/90.
 Having scored 40 goals by the 1995/96 season, he declined in form until 2000/01 when he spent two seasons in the second division, in GKS Bełchatów and Lech Poznań.